 By Andrew Hammond

-Andrew Hammond was formerly US Analyst at Oxford Analytica, and a Special Adviser in the Government of Tony Blair
+Andrew Hammond is an Associate Partner at ReputationInc.
+He was formerly US editor at Oxford Analytica, and also a special adviser in the Government of UK Prime Minister Tony Blair